How Your Donation Helps Us Help Wildlife

 So far MARS has managed to raise about a million dollars through various levels of government, generous corporate partners like Interfor and extraordinary endowments from individuals like Comox Valley home-owner, Sharron Lewis.

-It is definitely in sight, but we are in need of a crucial push to get us there.
+So the finish line is definitely in sight, we just need a final crucial push to get us there.